-- (2) Subspecialty requirements.
-Officers who have successfully applied subspecialty expertise in a follow-on tour (Religious and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration. - (3) CHC Communities of Interest.
-Officers who have been appointed to lead a CHC Community of Interest should be given favorable consideration. - (4) Fleet Marine Force (FMF) Qualification Designator.
-Not all chaplains have the opportunity to be assigned to an FMF tour, but if they were, or are, then favorable consideration may be given to those who have been awarded the FMF Qualification Designator (AQD: 55F).
-Chaplains must have been assigned to an FMF unit for at least 12-months to be eligible for the FMF Qualified Officer, AQD: 55F. - d.
+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (2) Subspecialty requirements.
+Officers who have successfully applied subspecialty expertise in a follow-on tour (Religion and Culture, Pastoral Counseling, and Ethics) should be given favorable consideration. - (3) Fleet Marine Force (FMF) Qualified Officer.
+Not all chaplains have the opportunity to be assigned to an FMF tour, but if they were, or are, then favorable consideration may be given to those officers who have qualified as a FMF (AQD: 55F).
+Chaplains must have been assigned to an FMF unit for at least 12-months even to be eligible for the 55F. - d.
 Fitness Reports.
 Take special care when reviewing fitness reports written by officers of the Marine Corps, Coast Guard, Merchant Marines, or commanders in joint environments where reporting seniors may be unfamiliar with the Navy fitness reports system. - e.
 Navy Reserve Officers Recalled to Active-Duty.
 The CHC Community is a mix of direct accessions and indefinite recalls.
 Navy Reserve officers who have been recalled to active-duty will have fewer active-duty fitness reports than their continuous active-duty peers.
 Due consideration shall be given to the fitness reports available and the quality of performance reflected in the record.
 A recalled officer's record shall not be discounted simply because it contains fewer active-duty fitness reports than an active-duty peer's record. - f.
-The CHC has the same standards and expectations of its chaplains in both the AC and RC (Please see Chaplain Corps (CHC) Community considerations above).
-Additional expectations for the RC CHC community are as follows:

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER STAFF CORPS OFFICERS ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF CAPTAIN - (1) RC chaplains drilling in a NRC will also offer Religious Ministry during their drill period. - (2) Favorable consideration will be given to RC chaplains who accept mobilization orders. - (3) Chaplains in-zone for promotion to CAPT should have completed PNC-ALC (Advanced Leadership Course).
-Course completion is a discriminator for promotion. - (4) Completion of 2N1 AQD (Navy Reserve Augment Unit Commanding Officer and Officer-in-Charge Qualification) should be given favorable consideration, given that this AQD is required for many CHC RC billets.
+The CHC has the same standards and expectations of its chaplains in both the AC and RC.
+Additional expectations for the RC CHC community are as follows: - (1) Favorable consideration will be given to RC chaplains who assist in the continued development of a Strategic Reserve by demonstrating substantive Religious Ministry support to their supported command. - (2) Favorable consideration may also be given to RC chaplains who accept mobilization orders. - (3) Completion of Navy Reserve Augment Unit Commanding Officer and Officer-in-Charge Qualification (AQD: 2N1) should be given favorable consideration, given that this AQD is required for many CHC RC billets.